SEND Support and Information

 All parents have a right in law to express a preference for the school they would like their child to go to.
 This is not the same as having a right to choose a school.
 If too many children want to go to a particular school, there will be rules about who has priority for a place.
 You may be given your preference of school, but you may not.

-If you’re looking to raise concerns about an EHCP or an Assessment, please see the information in regards to Challenging EHCP and assessment decisions.
+If you’re looking to raise concerns about an EHCP or an assessment, please see the information regarding challenging EHCP and assessment decisions.